AidenFather/CrashDetection/README.md

 Note that the weather data was pulled from the [NOAA](https://www.ncdc.noaa.gov/data-access/quick-links) and the vertical profile was obtained from the Google Earth.

+## Data Process & Integration

+Data processing of the collected data is shown in [NJ3_Crash_Data_Pre-processing.ipynb](NJ3_Crash_Data_Pre-processing.ipynb).
+Then, the processed datasets were merged together by time and location, which is shown in [Join_CrashData_RoadLink_INRIX-TMC.ipynb]
+(Join_CrashData_RoadLink_INRIX-TMC.ipynb)

-Overall, the processed features are summarized below.
+Overall, the features used for the model training are summarized below.

 | Category | Feature | Type | Description |
 |---:|---|---|---|